ATGphum/Hearth-App/README.md

 run

-`docker-compose up`
+`docker compose up`

 This will spin up the backend and the database.
 Whenever you

 - install a new node package
-- update an environment variable you will need to run the following command to rebuild the image
+- update an environment variable you will need to run the following command to trigger an image rebuild on launch

-`docker-compose up --build`
+`docker compose up --build`

 ### Running web app

 run

-`docker-compose up`
+`docker compose up`

 This will spin up the backend and the database.
 Whenever you

 - install a new node package
-- update an environment variable you will need to run the following command to rebuild the image
+- update an environment variable you will need to run the following command to trigger an image rebuild on launch

-`docker-compose up --build`
+`docker compose up --build`

 ### Gotchas